between books and cigarettes || JJK

 Jungkook [15:42]: Text me the second you get to your room, sweetheart.
 Jungkook [15:42]: Miss you already :( Jungkook [15:43]: Eat the pastry I packed in your bag Jungkook [14:44]: Love you

 Your thumb hovers over the keyboard.
-Your chest aches with a dull, throbbing agony.
-Slowly, deliberately, you press the lock button on the side of your phone, darkening the screen.
-You slide it deep into your pocket, leaving the notification unanswered, letting the silence begin its quiet, violent work.
+Your chest aches.
+Slowly, you press the lock button on the side of your phone, darkening the screen.
+You slide it deep into your pocket, leaving the notification unanswered, letting the silence begin its work.

 The go-to campus fried chicken place is loud, greasy, and packed with students seeking a reprieve from the weekend midterms.
 You sit at a long wooden table in the corner, surrounded by a large group.
 It’s a rare, massive gathering, you, your two closest friends from the Literature faculty, Jungkook, Taehyung, Jimin, and, unfortunately, Serena, who had tagged along with Taehyung after a student council meeting.

 You try to participate, but your energy is entirely drained.
-You sit quietly, picking at a piece of radish, your eyes drifting across the table.
+You sit quietly, picking at a few fries, your eyes drifting across the table.

 That’s when you notice it.

 Serena is sitting diagonally from Jungkook.
 She isn't eating.
 She is leaning her chin on her palm, her eyes completely fixed on Jungkook’s face.
-She tracks every movement of his lips, every toss of his head when he laughs, her gaze filled with a quiet, intense longing that is impossible to mistake.
-It’s a look of profound, massive infatuation.
+She tracks every movement of his lips, every toss of his head when he laughs, her gaze filled with an intense longing that is impossible to mistake.
+It’s a look of sheer infatuation.

-You feel a strange, dull ache in your chest.
-You don't feel immediate anger or jealousy; you just feel a profound sense of exhaustion.
+You feel a dull ache in your chest.
+You don't feel immediate anger or jealousy; you just feel exhausted.
 You look at her, brilliant, beautiful, sitting comfortably in Jungkook’s social circle, and then you look at yourself, hiding in his shadow.

-A few minutes later, Jungkook stands up, excused by Jimin to go line up at the counter for another pitcher of beer.
+A few minutes later, Jungkook stands up to go line up at the counter for another pitcher of beer.
 Taehyung accompanies him, leaving the rest of the table chatty.
 Your two literature friends get pulled into a deep conversation with Jimin about an upcoming campus festival, effectively isolating you and Serena on one side of the table.

-"You're very quiet tonight, Y/N," she says softly, her voice carrying that smooth, comforting older-sister cadence she always uses when she’s about to drop poison.
+"You're very quiet tonight, Y/N," she says softly, her voice carrying that smooth, comforting older-sister tone that she always seems to use when she’s about to drop poison.
 "Still stressed about those essays?"

 "Just tired," you say flatly, keeping your eyes on your cup.

-She sighs, a soft, sympathetic sound.
-She looks over at the counter where Jungkook is standing, his broad back to the room, laughing as he ribs Taehyung.
+She sighs.
+She looks over at the counter where Jungkook is standing, his back to the room, laughing as he nudges Taehyung.
 "It must be hard.
 Maintaining a relationship with someone like him when you’re dealing with your own insecurities."

 You flinch slightly, your eyes snapping up to meet hers.
 "What is that supposed to mean?"